 We certainly haven’t followed the lives of well-off black teens.
 Let’s be real — most shows with a group of black friends feature characters from low-income backgrounds.
 Think Boston Public circa 2000.
 Can we maybe not solely have black characters on TV that fulfill stereotypes?

 So if anyone out there has a boatload of money and is looking for a project to fund, look into Issa Rae’s Ladera Heights 90041.
-Make it happen, capt’n!

 Lena Finkel is the Editor and Founder of Femestella.
 Prior to starting Femestella, she worked at People, InStyle, and Tiger Beat.
-Her favorite Housewife is Bethenny Frankel (by far!), but when she’s not watching RHONY, you can probably find her hanging with her kitty Tom or tweeting at Sen. Chuck Schumer.
+Her favorite Housewife is Bethenny Frankel and when she’s not watching RHONY, you can probably find her obsessing over her tuxedo cat Tom or hoarding drugstore lipsticks.